What is Therapy?

 - Evolve your conscious awareness and sense of subtle energy patterns and levels…towards a warming holding deeply soulful ‘spiritual awakening’ – and immense presence of ‘oneness’.

-I work with my sense of the whole of you
+I always work with my sense of the whole of you – focusing on conscious awareness and spiritual self-development

 As a psychotherapist trained in integrative counselling and transpersonal psychotherapy, I work with awareness of the whole of you, wherever you are with yourself.
 AND… every therapist develops their ‘specialisms’.
 Mine include: